Kayak with Orcas - Johnstone Strait, British Columbia Kayaking Tour

 Where do I stay before and after my tour?

-We recommend making arrangements at the Haida Way Motor Inn in Port McNeill, BC, particularly if you do not have a car, as this is the site of the orientation meeting, as well as the pickup point for your transport to the launch site on the first day of the tour.
-The hotel is very basic, but clean and well-kept.
-Their in-house Northern Lights Restaurant has the best seafood in town.
-Indicate you are traveling with ROW Sea Kayak Adventures.
-We also recommend the Black Bear Resort, which is directly across the street from the Haida Way, and also features basic but comfortable accommodations.
+We recommend making arrangements at the Black Bear Resort in Port McNeill, BC, particularly if you do not have a car, as this is the site of the orientation meeting, as well as the pickup point for your transport to the launch site on the first day of the tour.
 All hotels on northern Vancouver Island fill well in advance for summer, so wherever you choose to stay, we recommend making reservations early.
 Please note, hotel nights before and after the tour are not included in your tour cost.